MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation: Molecular Structure Recognition

-Here, we formulate the molecular image recognition problem.
-Given an image $I$ of a skeletal formula depiction of molecule $mol$, our task is to translate it into a SMILES string $s$ that describes its graph structure.
-We tokenize $s=(s_1, s_2, \dots, s_n)$, where each token either corresponds to an atom or indicates their connections (e.g. parentheses and digits).
-We define the output as a \textbf{2D molecular graph} $G=(A, B)$, where $A=\{a_1, a_2, \dots, a_m\}$ is the set of atoms, $B\subset A\times A\times T$ is the set of bonds, and $T$ is the set of bond types (e.g., single, double, solid wedge, dashed wedge).
-Each atom $a_i$ is represented by the label\footnote{An atom's label is its corresponding token in the SMILES, which consists of the chemical element, and optionally its formal charge, isotope, and chirality information.} $\ell_i$ and the 2D coordinates of its geometric center $(x_i, y_i)$.
+Molecular structure recognition is the task of translating single-molecule images into corresponding molecular structures.
+In this paper, we formulate it as \textit{image-to-graph generation}.
+Given an image $I$ of molecule $M$, we translate it into a {2D molecular graph} $G=(A, B)$, where $A=\{a_1, a_2, \dots, a_n\}$ is the set of atoms, $B\subset A\times A\times T$ is the set of bonds, and $T$ is the set of bond types (e.g.\ single, double, triple, solid wedge, dashed wedge).
+We define each atom as $a_i=(l_i, x_i, y_i)$, where $l_i$ is the atom's corresponding SMILES (sub)string (e.g. ``$\mathrm{C}$'', ``$\mathrm{N}$'', ``$\mathrm{[OH-]}$'', and ``$\mathrm{[235U]}$''), and $x_i$ and $y_i$ are the 2D coordinates of the atom in the image.
+Finally, the molecular graph can be converted and stored in standard data formats, such as a SMILES string~\cite{smiles} or a MOLfile~\cite{chem_file_format}.